havgirl/Credit_Risk_Analysis/README.md

 - High-risk loan precision: low - 0.07
 - Low-risk loan precision: high - 1.00
 - High-risk loan recall: .91
-- Low-risk loan precission: .94
+- Low-risk loan recall: .94

 ## Summary
 In summary, when selecting a machine learning model it is best to select a model with accuracy closest to 1.
-For the credit card data set, the recommendation would be to use the Easy Ensemble AdaBoost Classifier - as this model had the highest balanced accuracy (.9254)
+For the credit card data set, the recommendation would be to use the Easy Ensemble AdaBoost Classifier - as this model had the highest balanced accuracy (.9254) as opposed to the other models which all had accuracy ranging between (0.60 and 0.80).
+Additionally, if evaluatting the recall scores - the Easy Ensembler adaBoost Classifier als had the hightest recall scores for both low and high risk loans.